Trump may trade Twitter spats for tax push

 On Wednesday, if he can avoid trampling over his own message as he so often does, Trump will try to ease that contradiction by using the power of the presidency in a unusually conventional way, to build support behind a top priority: tax reform.

-After days flinging insults at GOP Sen. Bob Corker, sniping at his secretary of state Rex Tillerson, and complaining about a bad rap from the press on his hurricane relief efforts, Trump plans to actually fixate on something that matters.
+After days flinging insults at GOP Sen. Bob Corker, sniping at his Secretary of State Rex Tillerson and complaining about a bad rap from the press on his hurricane relief efforts, Trump plans to actually fixate on something that matters.

-In an airport rally-style event near Harrisburg, Pennsylvania, the President will gather truckers and business leaders to highlight his vows to cut middle class taxes, lift the corporate tax burden and to ignite soaring growth.
+In an airport rally-style event near Harrisburg, Pennsylvania, the President will gather truckers and business leaders to highlight his vows to cut middle-class taxes, lift the corporate tax burden and to ignite soaring growth.

-"When your trucks are moving America is growing," Trump will tell supporters, according to a senior administration official.
+"When your trucks are moving, America is growing," Trump will tell supporters, according to a senior administration official.
 "America first means putting American truckers first."

 Republicans want a win